EBNull/ruinvault/docs/saves.md

 `DevSaves` - A folder containing DevSaves of the form `HVSave_YYYY_MM_DD_hh_mm_ss.txt`.
 See below.

+### Slots

+This mod adds multiple save slot support.
+Filenames look like `heavensVaultSave_Slot_2.json`.

+### Editing Saves

+This mod adds "raw" saves next to the existing save files.
+These look like `heavensVaultSave_Slot_2_raw.json`.
+The game can also now load raw format files in place of crypt-format files.

 ## Contents

 Within each save there are five JSON dictionaries: